If a room needs a cooling unit but has no window, a through-the-wall package can be installed.

 - Place the unit into the sleeve and screw it in place.
 Power it on and test it.

-The above is the basic steps to install a through-the-wall air conditioner sometimes call a window wall slide out air conditioner.
+The above are the basic steps to install a through-the-wall air conditioner, sometimes called a window wall slide-out air conditioner.

-The basics is to cut out a hole for the unit to go into, build a stable platform for it to sit on, and have power close.
+The basics are to cut out a hole for the unit to go into, build a stable platform for it to sit on, and have power close.

-Of course call a professional if in doubt.
+A handy do-it-yourself type person can do most jobs.
+Of course, call a professional if in doubt.